Bath Iron Works Corporation — Federal Contractor Profile

 Frequently Asked Questions

-What does BATH IRON WORKS CORPORATION do for the government?
+What does BATH IRON WORKS CORPORATION do for the federal government?

 How much taxpayer money does BATH IRON WORKS CORPORATION receive?